Money Tree Merchant Services Reviews & Complaints

 Variable Contract Terms

-The standard Money Tree Merchant Services contract offers a month-to-month agreement with no termination fees or annual fees but includes a $25 monthly minimum, a $5 monthly service charge, a monthly PCI Compliance fee of $4.95 after the first year, and a tiered pricing schedule.
-Although these terms are very attractive to most businesses, contract terms will likely vary between the different companies using the Money Tree name.
-For instance, some online Money Tree Merchant Services complaints mention a termination fee despite the language on the parent company’s site.
+The standard Money Tree Merchant Services contract offers a month-to-month agreement with no termination fees or annual fees.
+However, it includes a $25 monthly minimum, a $5 monthly service charge, a monthly PCI Compliance fee of $4.95 after the first year, and a tiered pricing schedule.
+While these terms are appealing, variations may exist between different companies using the Money Tree name.
+Some online Money Tree Merchant Services complaints mention a termination fee, despite the absence of such language on the parent company’s site.

-The merchant agreement also details equipment lease terms offered by Global Direct, the leasing division of Global Payments.
-However, the Money Tree Merchant Services website dedicates a portion of its website to advertising “free equipment” options.
-According to the company’s website, Money Tree Merchant Services does not enforce a lease agreement through Global Direct or another third-party equipment provider.
+The merchant agreement also outlines equipment lease terms from Global Direct, the leasing arm of Global Payments.
+Nonetheless, Money Tree Merchant Services promotes “free equipment” options on its website, indicating no obligation to lease through Global Direct or another third-party provider.

 Virtual Terminal and Payment Gateway Pricing

-In addition to its storefront payment processing services, Money Tree Merchant Services also dedicates a portion of its website to advertising its virtual terminal and payment gateway services through Authorize.Net.
-A standard agreement with Authorize.Net includes a rate of 2.90% plus $0.30, a $25 monthly gateway fee, and a batch fee of $0.10.
+In addition to its in-store payment processing, Money Tree Merchant Services advertises its virtual terminal and payment gateway services via Authorize.Net.
+Standard Authorize.Net agreements feature a rate of 2.90% plus $0.30, a $25 monthly gateway fee, and a batch fee of $0.10.

-However, as a reseller of these services, Money Tree Merchant Services reserves the right to alter these terms and conditions.
-This is evident from the company’s e-commerce pricing schedule.
-Under this pricing structure, merchants are charged a qualified rate of 1.89% plus $0.10 for debit or 1.89% plus $.22 for credit purchases made on virtual terminals.
-Debit rates can be as high as 3.04% + $0.10 for debit or 3.04 plus $0.22 for credit transactions under the mid-qualified rate.
-Non-qualified rates are assessed at 3.69% plus $0.10 or 3.69% plus $0.22 for debit or credit transactions.
-The company also applies its $25 monthly minimum, PCI compliance, and service fees to its e-commerce portal, along with a $10 monthly gateway fee, and a $2 monthly statement fee if a merchant asks for one by mail.
-Though the company charges a lower gateway fee than Authorize.Net and no batch fee, the Money Tree Merchant Services rates could be significantly higher for many clients.
-Business owners dealing with resellers are encouraged to negotiate lower rates.
+However, as a reseller, Money Tree Merchant Services reserves the right to adjust these terms.
+Their e-commerce pricing schedule indicates a qualified rate of 1.89% plus $0.10 for debit or 1.89% plus $0.22 for credit transactions.
+Mid-qualified rates can reach 3.04% + $0.10 for debit or 3.04 plus $0.22 for credit transactions.
+Non-qualified rates are set at 3.69% plus $0.10 or 3.69% plus $0.22 for debit or credit transactions.
+Money Tree also imposes a $25 monthly minimum, PCI compliance, and service fees, along with a $10 monthly gateway fee, and a $2 monthly statement fee if requested by mail.
+Though their gateway fee is lower than Authorize.Net’s and there’s no batch fee, Money Tree Merchant Services rates may be considerably higher for many clients.
+Business owners dealing with resellers are advised to negotiate lower rates.

 Be Sure to Read Your Agreement

-Given the variable nature of Money Tree contracts and the limited information available, businesses are advised to carefully review the terms of any contract they are given.
-In our view, it is unlikely that Money Tree’s merchant agreements will compete with those offered by the cheapest merchant account providers.
-We also encourage business owners to check out our list of the providers of the best merchant accounts.
+Given the variability of Money Tree contracts and the limited available information, businesses are urged to carefully review any contract terms.
+It’s unlikely that Money Tree’s merchant agreements will compete with those of the cheapest merchant account providers.
+We also recommend business owners explore our list of the best merchant accounts.

 Money Tree Merchant Services Employee Reviews & Sales Tacitcs